back-me-up-scotty/ClawCut/README.md

 ## FEATURES

+- **WEB-DASHBOARD** - OpenClaw can be configured either through a web dashboard or directly in the file itself.
 - **PROFILE SWITCHING** — Switch between any number of local or cloud LLM backends using a CLI flag.
 No changes to `openclaw.json` required.
 - **PASS-THROUGH MODES** — Three levels: full proxy intervention, small (format-only), or full cloud passthrough.
 - **CLOUD PROVIDER SUPPORT** — Connect to NVIDIA, OpenAI, or any OpenAI-compatible API via profile configuration.